StasiS-web/travel-blog/README.md

 ## Functionality
 The application contains two parts:
-Public part
+### Public part
 * Guests can:
     - visit Home page
     - register: "/register"
     - login: "/login"
     - view all articles: "/destinations"
-        - view a single article's details: "/destinations:postId"
+    - view a single article's details: "/destinations:articleId"
     - view 404 page

-Private part
+### Private part (logged in users only)
-    * Logger users can:
+* Logger users can  (if they are not the owner of that article):
+    - view to comments for specific article
+    - create a new comment for each article
+    - like specific article
+* The author of the article can (if they are the owner of that article):
     - create new articles: "/destinations/create-article"
-    * The author of the post can:
-        - edit existing articles: "/destinations/edit-article/:postId",
+    - edit existing articles: "/destinations/edit-article/:articleId",
     - delete existing article by id
-    * The owner of the account
+* Any logged in user:
+    - create new articles: "/destinations/create-article"
     - edit the details in the profile page: "/profile-edit"

 ## :hammer: Used technologies
 * HTML